jerzowwnn/ETH-AVAX-Module-2/README.md

 # ETH-AVAX-Module-2
 # Overview
 This repository contains my files for the Module 2 project in the ETH + AVAX Proof: Intermediate EVM Course.
-It holds a contract named Assessment.sol, which is a smart contract for a simple bank system containing two functions.
-It provides the following functionalities:
+It holds a contract named CharityDonationTracker.sol, which is a smart contract for a simple charity donation tracking system that allows the contract owner to make donations and view total amount of donations received.
+It contains two functions with the following functionalities:
-- getBalance() = a function that returns the current balance stored in the contract
+- getTotalDonations() = a function that returns the total amount of donations received
-- depositWithdraw() = a function that enables the owner to deposit or withdraw funds from the contract's balance.
+- donate() = a function that enables the owner to donate funds from their balance.

-It also contains index.js, which is an application for the Assessment.sol contract.
+It also contains index.js, which is an application for the CharityDonationTracker.sol contract.
 It displays the results of the function in its frontend.
 This script offers the following features and functionalities:
 - Front-end functionality that allows users to withdraw from and deposit funds to their wallet.
 - Display their transaction details.